-Summer is here!
+Spring Season is coming to a close!
 The growing housing market in Denver continues to increase the average closing price of homes.
 MLS data shows an increase in the number of homes on the market which gives prospective buyers more options to consider when purchasing a home.
 In addition, homes are being sold at higher prices due to increasing property value in the Denver area.
-Summer is the perfect season to take advantage of the housing market!
+Spring is the perfect season to take advantage of the housing market!
 The data below shows the health of the housing market.

 Number of Homes Sold:

-More than 7,122 homes were sold in the Denver area.
-This is a 0.20% increase from last month and a 3.20% decrease from last year.
+More homes were sold in April when compared to last April.
+6,151 homes were sold in the Denver area.
+This is a dramatic 11.19% increase from last month and a 4.38% increase from last year.

 Average Sold Price:

-The average price of a home is currently $481,722 which is a 1.26% decrease from last month and a 3.31% increase from last year.
+The average price of a home is currently $410,00 which is a 1.42% increase from last month and a 3.32% increase from last year.
 An increase in selling price is an indicator of growing competition and property values.
 Homeowners are on average receiving more money selling their homes than in previous years which is encouraging homeowners to sell.

 Average Sale-to-List Ratio:

 In addition, homes are being close to their original asking price.
-On average, homeowners are making 99.20% of their home’s original asking price.
-This rate had no change from June to July.
+On average, homeowners are making 99.5% of their home’s original asking price.
+This rate has only increased by only .30% from last month.